EdgeNet-project/edgenet-project.github.io/index.md

 container orchestration software, and can be controlled using the Kubernetes Dashboard and `kubectl` command-line tool.
 EdgeNet provides Ubuntu 16.04 worker nodes to its users.

-# Maintenance Update  February 28

-The InstaGENI nodes have been "locked for update" by the GENI team.
-When our GENI slice expires, we will not be able to renew it.
-We expect 17 or so nodes to be lost until the slice is released by GENI.
-We will keep the community informed on our status.

 # Status